 The Community's independent living arrangements provide residents with leases that are inclusive of embedded property and equipment leases.
 These arrangements typically include a comprehensive monthly fee covering the use of the living unit, along with utilities, furnishings, meals, laundry services, wellness and health programs, housekeeping, parking, transportation, social and recreational programs, clinic access, security and mail services, among others.
 The Community has elected to account for the lease and nonlease components of the independent living resident leases as a single combined component.
 This election was made because the lease component is the predominant part of the contract.
-Consequently, the combined lease income is recognized as resident service revenue on the consolidated statement of activities and changes in net assets for the fiscal year ended December 31, 2023.
-The entrance fees collected from residents, which provide them with discounted rates and access to potential future services, are accounted for separately under ASC Topic 606 (Revenue from Contracts with Customers) as they do not qualify for combination with the lease and nonlease components under ASC Topic 842.
+Consequently, the combined lease income is recognized as resident service revenue on the consolidated statements of operations and changes in net assets for the fiscal years ended December 31, 2024 and 2023.
+The entrance fees collected from residents, which provide them with discounted rates and access to potential future services, are accounted for separately under GAAP as they do not qualify for combination with the lease and nonlease components.